City Secures Millions in Federal Funding For Largest City Infrastructure Program

-Morro Bay’s Water Reclamation Facility Community Goals, adopted by City Council in December 2013 and amended in February 2014, are:
+Morro Bay’s Water Reclamation Facility Community Goals, adopted by City Council in December 2013 and amended on October 24, 2017, are:

-- Produce tertiary, disinfected wastewater in accordance with Title 22 requirements for unrestricted urban irrigation in a cost effective manner for all ratepayers.
+- Produce tertiary, disinfected wastewater in accordance with Title 22 requirements for unrestricted urban irrigation.

-- Design to treat contaminants of emerging concern in the future.
+- Design to minimize the impacts from contaminants of emerging concern in the future.

 - Ensure compatibility with neighboring land uses.